La Chaise-Dieu Festival 3La Chaise-Dieu Festival 3

 Abbaye de La Chaise-Dieu, Auvergne abbey

-If you’ve decided to explore the Livradois-Forez Regional Nature Park, La Chaise-Dieu is a must-see stopover on your journey.
-Despite its small size, the village will surprise you with its sheer size.
-The Abbaye de la Chaise-Dieu is a central element of this heritage.
-In fact, the village owes its name to the Abbey, which was rebuilt on the ruins of the “Casa Dei” monastery.
-The word “chaise” is derived from the Latin “Casa”, and over the centuries became “Chaise Dieu” as the French language evolved.
+If you’ve decided to explore the Livradois-Forez Regional Nature Park, La Chaise-Dieu is a must-see on your trip.
+Despite its small size, the village is surprisingly large.
+La Chaise-Dieu Abbey is a central part of this heritage.
+In fact, the village owes its name to the abbey, which was rebuilt on the ruins of the “Casa Dei” monastery.
+The word “chaise” comes from the Latin “Casa” and became “Chaise Dieu” over the centuries as the French language evolved.

 Discover our religious past of La Chaise-Dieu

-As soon as you arrive, your feet will inevitably guide you to the unmissable Abbaye de La Chaise-Dieu.
+As soon as you arrive, your feet will inevitably guide you towards the unmissable Abbaye de La Chaise-Dieu.
 Founded in the Middle Ages by the Saint of the same name and rebuilt in the XIXᵉ century by Clement VI, it marks the landscape with majesty.
-The village of La Chaise-Dieu, with its peaceful courtyards, squares and alleyways lined with ancient houses, is an invitation to stroll, sure to delight lovers of the bucolic and authentic.
+The village of La Chaise-Dieu, with its peaceful courtyards, squares and narrow streets lined with ancient houses, is an invitation to stroll that will delight lovers of the bucolic and authentic.

 Did you know?

-The closure proceeded peacefully under the supervision of Dom Pierre Terrasse, the last prior, who was later appointed mayor.
-He organized a calm inventory of the abbey’s possessions, including a vast library of 5,853 volumes, divided between the bishopric of Saint-Flour and the municipality of Brioude.
+The closure was carried out peacefully under the supervision of Dom Pierre Terrasse, the last prior, who was later appointed mayor.
+He organised a calm inventory of the abbey’s possessions, including a vast library of 5,853 volumes, which was divided between the bishopric of Saint-Flour and the municipality of Brioude.

 Although the abbey church was largely preserved by the local inhabitants, the other buildings were neglected and looted, then sold at auction in 1793.
 This tumultuous period subsided with the Concordat of 1801, signed between Bonaparte and Pope Pius VII, which restored a degree of peace until the Restoration, when the abbey church was converted into a parish church in 1820, replacing three former local churches which were then closed and destroyed.

-Let yourself be enchanted by the organs of the Abbatiale Saint-Robert
+Let yourself be enchanted by the organs the Abbey Church of Saint-Robert

 Once inside the abbey church, marvel at the organs, witnesses to the town’s musical and artistic history.
-Comprising two distinct parts, the positive organ and the grand buffet, dating respectively from the XVIIᵉ and XVIIIᵉ.
+Comprising two distinct parts, the positive organ and the grand buffet, which date from the XVIIᵉ and XVIIIᵉ respectively.

 The fourteen Flemish tapestries of the Abbaye de la Chaise-Dieu